jerbarnes/semeval22_structured_sentiment/baselines/graph_parser/README.md

 ## Structured Sentiment as Dependency Graph Parsing baseline

-This subrepository contains the code and datasets described in following paper: [Structured Sentiment Analysis as Dependency Graph Parsing]().
+This subrepository contains the code and datasets described in following paper: [Structured Sentiment Analysis as Dependency Graph Parsing](https://aclanthology.org/2021.acl-long.263/).

 Rather than treating the sentiment graph prediction task as sequence-labeling, we can treat it as a bilexical dependency graph prediction task, although some assumptions must be made.
 The two most basic versions (a) *head-first* and (b) *head-final*, are shown below:

 ![bilexical](../../figures/bilexical.png)

 In the case of *head-first*, we assume that the first token in any subelement (sentiment holder, target, or expression) is the *head*.
 This means any incoming arcs from other subelements will point to this token, as well as all internal arcs. *Head-final* instead assumes the final token is the head.
 The conversion script (convert_to_conllu.py) also allows adding separate label prefix for internal arcs (--inside_label), using dependency edges (--use_dep_edges) or dependency labels (--use_dep_labels) to create more linguistically plausable graphs.
-The base version used in get_baseline.sh is *head-final*, but you can change this
+The base version used in get_baseline.sh is *head-final*, but you can change this to experiment on other graph representations.

+Finally, the model is a variation of the Dozat and Manning parser which was implemented in the paper [End-to-End Negation Resolution as Graph Parsing](https://aclanthology.org/2020.iwpt-1.3/).
+You can find further details on the model in this paper and [Structured Sentiment Analysis as Dependency Graph Parsing](https://aclanthology.org/2021.acl-long.263/).

 ## Requirements